-However, in the midst of this contradiction of lifestyles, lies the roots and passion of what makes our city great.
-At the foundations of these massive homes and estates is the story of men and women who established a precedence for the direction of our beautiful city, and, who provided the finances to support the vision.
+In the midst of this contradiction of lifestyles lies the roots and passion of what makes our city great.
+At the foundations of these massive homes and estates is the story of men and women who established a precedence for the direction of our beautiful city, and who provided the finances to support the vision.
 Likewise, within the more humble homes are young families of service men and women who protect our freedom and ability to earn our fortunes and dream our dreams.

 Southwest Colorado Springs overlaps with the popular and whimsical Westside previously mentioned in this series.
 However, unlike the Westside, the Southwest is much more subdued in its own way.

 The area I am referring to BEGINS IN THE BROADMOOR/CHEYENNE CANYON AREA, IS EAST OF THE MOUNTAINS, WEST OF I-25 AND NORTH OF CHEYENNE MOUNTAIN STATE PARK.

 Nearly all of Southwest Colorado Springs is located on the “skirts” of Cheyenne Mountain.
 This means they are surrounded by mountains and open spaces, giving residents ample opportunity to be outdoors and active.

 The southwest area is one of the least dense parts of the town in terms of population – only second to the eastern plains of the city.
 As a result, homes are situated on larger lots than the average single-family property anywhere else in Colorado Springs.